juanpc2018/How-to-make-an-offline-portable-repository-for-Ubuntu/README.md

 # How to make an offline portable repository for Ubuntu
 Ubuntu Offline Complete Portable Repo How to </br>

-Old method, and Newer method... </br>
+Old method, and New method... </br>

 # New Method